dev-protocol/initto/src/en/posts/deep-dive-khaos.md

 Hi, I'm aggre.

-In this article, you'll get an idea about Khaos, which is developed as a side project for Dev Protocol.
+In this article, I'll introduce Khaos, a side project developed for Dev Protocol.

-Khaos brings information, which doesn't exist on blockchain, into blockchain from the outside of blockchain, and has a function of an "oracle".
-It is sometimes called Khaos Oracle.

-# Necessity of Oracle
+Khaos acts as an "oracle," bridging off-chain information to the blockchain.
+It is sometimes referred to as the Khaos Oracle.

+# Why Oracles are Necessary

-We see various types of oracles as well as Khaos on Ethereum.
-Ethereum is a huge state holding a chain of state transitions based on defined protocols by smart contracts.
-That means if certain data doesn’t have any input transactions, it can’t exist on Ethereum.
-If you want to gain data source to be input from HTTP, you have to input HTTP response manually or let reliable bots automatically input it.
-Oracles are used for the latter case.
-Let’s say you’ve made a "blockchain game in which winners are those who could accurately predict tomorrow's temperature in Tokyo."
+There are various types of oracles on Ethereum, including Khaos.
+Ethereum is a massive state machine that maintains a chain of state transitions based on protocols defined by smart contracts.
+This means that data cannot exist on Ethereum unless it is introduced via an input transaction.
+If you want to use data from an HTTP source, you must either input the HTTP response manually or use a reliable bot to input it automatically.
+Oracles are used for the latter.

+Let’s say you’ve created a blockchain game where winners are those who accurately predict tomorrow's temperature in Tokyo.
 In this case, you need "temperature data in Tokyo."
-Which do you think is more reliable: A) Alice, a temperature-freak girl, who inputs the data manually, or B) A smart contract that is programmed to let a bot input data obtained from the database of the Japan Meteorological Agency?
-Oracles are a must-have technology if you want to choose B.
+Which do you consider more reliable:
+A) Alice, a weather enthusiast who inputs the data manually.
+B) A smart contract programmed to have a bot input data fetched from the Japan Meteorological Agency's database.

+Oracles are essential if you choose option B.

-# Necessity of Khaos
+# Why Khaos is Necessary

-For a general implementation of oracles, you start by emitting events from smart contracts.
-Subsequently, a server/node composing oracle protocols detects the events, and finally, the oracle calls up callback functions.
-By adding information that smart contracts require (such as "temperature" in "Tokyo") into payloads of events to emit, oracle protocols get to know what the smart contract needs.
+Generally, implementing an oracle starts with emitting events from a smart contract.
+Subsequently, a server or node running the oracle protocol detects these events, and finally, the oracle executes a callback function.
+By including the required information (such as "temperature" in "Tokyo") in the event payload, the oracle protocol understands what the smart contract needs.

-Khaos is an oracle that enables you to conceal payloads for oracle requests.
-If you need to obtain the information to oraclize based on a secret token, you need to detoxify such a token by turning its format into a public one.
+Khaos is an oracle that allows you to conceal the payloads of oracle requests.
+If you need to obtain information based on a secret token, you typically need to expose that token by converting it into a public format.

-With Khaos, you can oraclize your requests depending on your secret token on the public blockchain while concealing your secret token.
+With Khaos, you can make oracle requests based on a secret token on a public blockchain while keeping that token hidden.

-# Use Khaos
+# Using Khaos

-You can use Khaos for your Dapps.
-If you use SDK for frontends and Starter Kit to implement oracle functions, you can start its development.
+You can integrate Khaos into your Dapps.
+By using the frontend SDK and the Starter Kit to implement oracle functions, you can quickly start development.

-_Currently, smart contracts, which can be used for Khaos, are limited to smart contracts composing the core of Dev Protocol or to Market, Policy contracts.
-In the future, Khaos can be used for all smart contracts._
+_Currently, Khaos is limited to smart contracts that form the core of the Dev Protocol, specifically Market and Policy contracts.
+In the future, Khaos will be available for all smart contracts._

-## Oracle flow of Khaos
+## Khaos Oracle Flow

-Learning about Khaos' oracle flow is a great start for developing Khaos.
-It comprises several components such as Khaos Core, Khaos Functions, Khaos Registry, etc. The most important thing for developers is the following flow:
+Understanding the Khaos oracle flow is a great place to start development.
+It consists of several components, such as Khaos Core, Khaos Functions, and Khaos Registry.
+The most important flow for developers is as follows:

-1. Call Sign API (RESTful API) of Khaos, and obtain Public Signature after converting data subject to concealment into public.
+1. Call the Khaos Sign API (RESTful API) to obtain a Public Signature, which converts the concealed data into a public format.
 2. Emit events from smart contracts.
-At this point, by including Public Signature in event payloads, you can deal with your concealed information for the oracle functions that you defined.
+By including the Public Signature in the event payload, you can handle your concealed information within the oracle functions you defined.
-3. Khaos calls callback functions that you defined and closes its flow.
+3. Khaos calls the defined callback functions and completes the flow.

-Khaos provides oracles with high flexibility as it entrusts a number of interfaces to users.
-In order to achieve this, users need to implement various interfaces by themselves.
-However, you can quickly start your development by using Khaos Starter Kit.
+Khaos offers highly flexible oracles by entrusting many interfaces to the users.
+To achieve this, users must implement various interfaces themselves.
+However, you can jumpstart your development using the Khaos Starter Kit.

 ## Public Signature

-One of the most significant keywords to handle Khaos is Public Signature.
+A key concept in Khaos is the Public Signature.

-Public Signature is a string encrypted by Json Web Tokens.
-Information used for encryption is open, so all of us can generate and decrypt it.
-In other words, secret information is not included in Public Signature at all, and it can be open to public.
-With Khaos, you can save your secret information with Public Signature as a key, and make use of it only inside Khaos instance.
+A Public Signature is a string encrypted using JSON Web Tokens (JWT).
+The information used for encryption is public, so anyone can generate and decrypt it.
+In other words, the Public Signature contains no secret information and can be safely exposed to the public.
+With Khaos, you can store your secret information using the Public Signature as a key, and access it only within the Khaos instance.

-Public Signature is the same as encrypted "the following JSON string" by "sender's Ethereum account address."
+The Public Signature is essentially the following JSON string encrypted by the sender's Ethereum account address.

 ```json
 {